 Where Can I Buy Pasteurised Eggs in Australia?

 Convinced that you need pasteurised eggs in your kitchen?
 Wondering where to buy pasteurised eggs Australia?
 Right here, of course!
 Born out of a desire to make kitchens safer without compromising on quality and frustrated with the lack of pasteurised egg options for commercial kitchens, Eggzi is a direct result of Mark’s exposure to the health risks with unpasteurised eggs.
-Denifoods International are now a leading supplier of Eggzi’s products.
+Eustralis are now a leading supplier of Eggzi’s products.

 “The bar was cracking eggs, wasting the yolks and using the whites to make Whisky Sour’s to-order… And the kitchen was wedded to manufactured mayonnaise due to the safety issues with unpasteurised eggs”, commented Mark in a recent interview with Straight to the Source.
 Based in Sydney, Mark has carefully selected the best regional Australia’s farmers who raise hens ethically and commit to hen welfare, egg quality, and consistent flavour.